Congratulations! You won!

 Spider Solitaire, solving example, two colors, section 1

 We start by sorting cards of the same color.
-Move the 6 of Hearts to the second tableau, the 7 of Spades onto the 8, the Jack of Hearts onto the right-most Queen of Hearts, and the Jack of Spades onto the Queen of Spades.
+Move the 6 of Hearts to the second column, the 7 of Spades onto the 8, the Jack of Hearts onto the right-most Queen of Hearts, and the Jack of Spades onto the Queen of Spades.

 Spider Solitaire, solving example, two colors, section 2